Why Study History?

 Students must explore and question.
 Students will not just focus on learning facts - acquiring skills for the sake of skills.
 They will learn to think independently and critically.

-Medieval, Renaissance, and Enlightenment Periods: Ideas and the prominent figures behind significant approaches to life and many of its institutions during these time periods will be studied and discussed.
+History II - Renaissance through Modern Times: Ideas and the prominent figures behind significant approaches to life and many of its institutions during these time periods will be studied and discussed.
 Connections to Western thought and contemporary theories will be discovered as students come to learn more about their own culture, society, and thinking.